|Home » Learning Curve

 Imagine being an admin and being given a sales pitch on OS X Server.
 The Apple rep shows off the flashy hardware.
 And it's a total 'wow', no question about that.

 Then the rep points to the lower left corner of the screen.
 'See that funny icon there?
-That's the work of Susan Kare by the way.
-It's called the 'Happy Mac'.
+That's the work of Susan Kare by the way, and it's called the 'Happy Mac'.
 It's the icon for Finder.
 Finder is your file manager.'

 Seeing as admins do file management more than anything else, the admin now opens Finder to see what he gets.
-The duration before the admin walks away can be aptly calculated in milliseconds.
+The delay before the admin walks away can be accurately calculated in milliseconds.

 Finder deliberately makes it difficult to navigate outside a home area - and what pray tell is the home area for an admin responsible for an entire network?